apache/arrow/rust/datafusion/README.md

 * `GROUP BY` together with one of the following aggregations: `MIN`, `MAX`, `COUNT`, `SUM`, `AVG`
 * `ORDER BY` together with an expression and optional `ASC` or `DESC` and also optional `NULLS FIRST` or `NULLS LAST`

 ## Supported Functions

 DataFusion strives to implement a subset of the [PostgreSQL SQL dialect](https://www.postgresql.org/docs/current/functions.html) where possible.
 We explicitly choose a single dialect to maximize interoperability with other tools and allow reuse of the PostgreSQL documents and tutorials as much as possible.

 Currently, only a subset of the PosgreSQL dialect is implemented, and we will document any deviations.

+## Information Schema

+DataFusion supports the `TABLES` and `COLUMNS` views of the ISO SQL `information_schema` schema to list tables and columns respectively.
+More information can be found in the [Postgres docs](https://www.postgresql.org/docs/13/infoschema-schema.html)).

 ## Supported Data Types